 You are fully clothed during spinal decompression therapy.
 The practitioner fits you with a harness around your pelvis and another around your trunk.
 You either lie face down or face up on a computer-controlled table.
 A practitioner operates the computer, customizing treatment to your specific needs.

-Ask your practitioner whether or not you are a good candidate for Traction therapy / Decompression therapy.
+Ask your practitioner whether or not you are a good candidate for Decompression therapy.
 It is best not to try it if you are pregnant.
-People with any of these conditions should also not have Traction therapy / Decompression therapy:
+People with any of these conditions should also avoid it:

 • Abdominal aortic aneurysm